emnovatedev/EinkStarter/README.md

  3. Click on the nColorConvert.bat file
  4. This will copy an image_proof (image preview) and image_fp (source file) for each image to the output folder as illustrated in Figure
- 5. if you would like to process an individual file, Run the following command from the root directory, nColorConvert.exe --res 640x400 --image image_name
+ 5. if you would like to process an individual file, Run the following command from the root directory:

+ nColorConvert.exe --res 640x400 --image image_name

 ![Figure 4](https://raw.githubusercontent.com/emnovatedev/EinkStarter/main/docs/images/Picture4a.gif)